FORM Swim Goggles Review

 These are not intended for OWS usage as the metrics fundamentally rely on knowing when you have pushed off.

 However I can see I might use them for lap swimming in OWS at my local lake, even a simple timer will be of some use to me, albeit limited.
+Yet with the addition of live HR via the Polar OH1, even OWS swimming seems to have found a new and potentially useful gadget.

 And that last sentence, I think, summarises how backward and lacking in tech OWS is.
 Even a sporty gadget-lover like me will be happy with just a simple timer when swimming OWS. #Sigh.